 As CMS continues to develop the Negotiation Program, AMCP urges the agency to ensure that there are no unintended consequences that could undermine existing market-based negotiations.
 While CMS intends to address the renegotiation process in greater detail in future guidance, it is important to note that one of the limited circumstances in which the statute allows for renegotiation is for a "material change" to the manufacturer-specific negotiation factors, which CMS is proposing to define in this Guidance.
 In particular, CMS is proposing in Appendix C to define "market data and revenue and sales volume data" to include the average net unit price of the selected drug for Part D plan sponsors.
-This raises the concern that a manufacturer negotiation, unless CMS clarifies in future guidance that such negotiations will not suffice to qualify as a "material change" to the manufacturer-specific negotiation factor that would require a selected drug to undergo renegotiation.
+This raises the concern that a manufacturer negotiating discounts or rebates in excess of the MFP could be risking the prospect of renegotiation, unless CMS clarifies in future guidance that such negotiations will not suffice to qualify as a "material change" to the manufacturer-specific negotiation factor that would require a selected drug to undergo renegotiation.
 In the absence of such clarity, AMCP is concerned that market-based negotiations will be hampered, essentially resulting in the MFP becoming a ceiling for any future negotiations.